 Young Syrians seeking advice on their undergraduate or graduate university application are welcome to apply below as mentees.
 Advice will focus on writing personal statements, recommendations and reference letters, field of study, admission, university life, living expenses, and applying for scholarships, among other topics.

 Volunteers interested in helping young Syrians on their academic path by advising them in their university applications can apply below as mentors.
 Mentors support our program in assisting mentees/students in various ways, ranging from sharing personal experiences with university applications and finding suitable universities, to assisting during the application process.

 If you would like to indicate your interest to serve as a mentor, please see here.
 Mentees can access their application here.
 Submissions will be reviewed on an ongoing basis for consideration for the Spring 2020 cycle.

 Mentees will be required to participate in a brief one-on-one interview to ensure proficiency in English.

-Mentors and mentees will be expected to commit for the entire duration of the program.
-Spring 2020 cycle dates will be published to the page as soon as this information is available.
-Estimated time commitment is a few hours per week but may be increased at the mentor and mentee’s discretion.
+Mentors and mentees will be expected to commit for the entire duration of the program, for an 8-week duration starting from March/April 2021.
+The estimated time commitment is a few hours per week but may be increased at the mentor and mentee’s discretion.
 Detailed program guidelines will be sent to all accepted mentors and mentees before the cycle begins.